It is an organic compound with high nitrogen content formed in the body during the breakdown of proteins and ammonia.

 - Peripheral neuropathy.

-By the time you have developed uremia, your kidneys will be extremely damaged.
-Dialysis is the main treatment option for uremia.
+Your kidneys will be highly damaged by the time you have developed uremia.
+Dialysis is the primary treatment option for uremia.

 Dialysis is when the removal of waste, extra fluids, and toxins from your bloodstream is handled artificially rather than by your kidneys.
 There are two types of dialysis: